2026 Summit Vision: Building a New Blueprint: Reimagining Prosperity. Fueling Opportunity.

 Join us at Guardian Summit 2026 taking place June 9–11 at The Four Seasons Hotel in New Orleans!
 This will be a time to imagine the future of equity in innovation, connect with change makers, and celebrate being in community with an innovative entrepreneurial ecosystem building a new blueprint.

-At Guardian Summit 2026, we invite funders, investors, and innovators to reimagine what’s possible when underinvested entrepreneurs are given the capital, coaching, and connections they need to thrive.
-For too long, the brilliance of underresourced entrepreneurs has been hidden in plain sight, obscured by systemic barriers and inequitable funding practices.
+At Guardian Summit 2026, we invite funders, investors, and innovators to reimagine what’s possible when entrepreneurs from under-resourced communities are given the capital, coaching, and connections they need to thrive.
+For too long, the brilliance of these entrepreneurs has been hidden in plain sight, obscured by systemic barriers and inequitable funding practices.
 Camelback Ventures is proving that genius doesn’t just exist everywhere, it flourishes when given the chance.

 This year’s Summit anchors around Building a New Blueprint, an innovative and bold vision for the next decade of entrepreneurship, led by Camelback Ventures and its partners, where opportunity is not a privilege but a promise.